Capsicum: Etymology and names

-The fruit (technically berries in the strict botanical sense) of Capsicum plants have a variety of names depending on place and type.
-The more piquant varieties are commonly called chili peppers, or simply chilis.
-The large, mild form is called bell pepper, or by color or both (green pepper, green bell pepper, red bell pepper, etc.) in North America and South Africa, sweet pepper or simply pepper in the United Kingdom, Ireland and Malaysia, but typically called capsicum in Australia, India, New Zealand and Singapore.
+The fruit (botanically a berry) of Capsicum plants has a variety of names depending on place and type.
+The more piquant varieties are called chili peppers, or simply chilis.
+The large, mild form is called bell pepper, or is named by color (green pepper, green bell pepper, red bell pepper, etc.) in North America.
+In South Africa and some other countries, it is called sweet pepper.
+The name is simply pepper in the United Kingdom and Ireland.
+The name capsicum is used in Australia, India, Malaysia, and New Zealand.